ferranfg/mpl-publisher/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MPL-Publisher 📚 creates an ebook, print-ready PDF book, EPUB for KDP, or Audiobook MP3 converting your WordPress posts.
+MPL-Publisher 📚 creates an ebook, print-ready PDF book, EPUB for KDP, Flipbook, or Audiobook MP3 converting your WordPress posts.

 == Description ==

-MPL-Publisher 📚 creates an ebook, print-ready PDF book, EPUB for KDP, or Audiobook MP3 converting your WordPress posts.
+MPL-Publisher 📚 creates an ebook, print-ready PDF book, EPUB for KDP, Flipbook, or Audiobook MP3 converting your WordPress posts.

 If you are looking for a WordPress ebook generator or you are a self-publishing author ✍️, it will solve the "how to publish my digital book" problem, doing it in the simplest possible way 👌.
-Convert your posts to book, posts to ebook (EPUB compatible with Amazon Kindle Direct Publishing KDP), posts to PDF print-ready, posts to MS Word (Docx), posts to Audiobook (MP3)… etc.
+Convert your posts to book, posts to ebook (EPUB compatible with Amazon Kindle Direct Publishing KDP), posts to PDF print-ready, posts to MS Word (Docx), posts to Flipbook, posts to Audiobook (MP3)… etc.

 Writing a successful book is a challenge by itself and self-publishing an ebook can be pretty painful without the right tools.
-But with Kindle Direct Publishing (Amazon's self-publishing platform), and other platforms of self-publishing, self-publishing a book, ebook, or audiobook can even be easy.
+But with Kindle Direct Publishing (Amazon's self-publishing platform), and other platforms of self-publishing, self-publishing a book, ebook, flipbook, or audiobook can even be easy.

 It is free to self-publish on the most popular book and ebook platforms, like Amazon Kindle Direct Publishing (KDP), NOOK Press, or KOBO.
 You just need a formatted ebook file to load to the self-publishing platforms.
 This is your completed, edited manuscript in specific formats: .epub for Amazon Kindle Direct Publishing (KDP) and other stores, or PDF for print-ready books.